 Some people think that psychedelic music is something that only really comes about as the result of heavy LSD use, and thus mystify psychedelia as something unreachable to all.

-As with all other styles of composition, as a songwriter/music maker, scales are your tools, and the four surreal and exotic selections of notes below work as tickets OuT oF ThIs WoRld, Man! 😀
+As with all other styles of composition, as a songwriter/music maker, scales are your friends and work as great devices for songwriting.
+These four surreal and exotic selections of notes below work well for psychedelic vibes.

 1) The Mixolydian Mode